 - Of course, don't forget to use the #movember hashtag

 Having an optimized Google business listing is important for any month of the year, but especially in November because of Small Business Saturday.
 Here's what you can do:

 - Upload pictures of any November- or Thankgiving-themed products or services.

 - Create Google posts about Thanksgiving, Black Friday, or Small Business Saturday promotions,

-- Ask and answer questions related to visiting your store, especially if you expect more traffic on Small Business Saturday.
+- Ask and answer questions related to visiting your store (parking info, for example), especially if you expect more traffic on Small Business Saturday.

 Thanksgiving is a time to appreciate your family, friends, and of course, your customers.
 Take the time to express your appreciation and gratitude, and be specific!
 Let others know exactly what you are grateful for about them to show that they matter as individuals.
 This will also give your social media posts a truly genuine and heart-felt feel.

 Don't forget to stay sensitive to those who may not have family or friends to share the day with, or who might not be able to afford a feast.
 You may want to show your support for this audience in some of your content.

 Encourage others to give back

 As you give back to the community in any Thanksgiving charity runs, food drives, or fundraising events, encourage your customers, local audience, and social media followers to do the same.